 This magazine aims to include perspectives from all styles and forms of homeschooling, unschooling and alternative schooling, both faith-based and secular.
 My desire is to create a publication for homeschoolers, by homeschoolers, that will encourage, inspire and connect these courageous parents who sacrifice their time, salary, personal space, sanity and so much more because they value their children's education so highly.

-My team and I hope and pray Mulberry Magazine is all this for you, and more!
+My team and I hope Mulberry Magazine is all this for you, and more!

 Founder and Editor of Mulberry Magazine & Co-Founder of The Mulberry Journal